fpovoski/ESP32-Temperature-Monitoring-PWM-Control-Board/readme.md

 J8 	USB2.0 on USB-C (USB can be connected when when barrel connector power  but not advised).

-J9	+5/12V 	4amps Max. to board and fans.
+J9	+5/12V 	12 amps Max. to board and fans.
 (5-14v range, needs to match devices on J4-J7)

 P1 and P2  - Standard WEMOS D1 Expansion Header